ashakhatri007/CeptreDocs/pages/Examples/Pandemic.md

     - cities: A city where the player is located currently.

 3. `turn` - In this game world, we decide which player is going to play via a token system.
-This predicate signifies the token which can be used by player to denote its turn.
+This predicate signifies the token which can be used by the player to denote its turn.
 It is composed of one argument:

     - players: A player whose turn is next to play the board game.

-4. `adjacent` - This Predicate indicates which cities are beside each other and once we make the Rules it will allow us to make player only be able to move between cities that are adjacent to each other.
+4. `adjacent` - This Predicate indicates which cities are beside each other and once we make the Rules it will allow us to make players only be able to move between cities that are adjacent to each other.
-It is composed of two arguments, however they are of the same type i.e. city:
+It is composed of two arguments however, they are of the same type i.e. city:

-    - cities: The cities that player will be able to move from and to.
+    - cities: The cities that the player will be able to move from and to.

 5. `city_card` - This predicate will indicate the presence of a card corresponding to a city.
 The player will need a city card to move to that city.
 It is composed of two arguments:

-    - cities: A city where player intends to go.
+    - cities: A city where the player intends to go.
-    - card: A card corresponding to city mentioned above.
+    - card: A card corresponding to the city mentioned above.

 6. `disease` - This represents the presence of disease in a city.
 It is composed of one argument:

     - cities: A city which is ailed by disease.

-7. `research_center` - This represents building of research center at a city by player.
-This research center is aimed at doing research for disease.
+7. `research_center` - This represents building the research center at a city by player.
+This research center is aimed at doing research for the disease.
 It is composed of one argument:

-    - cities: A city where player aims to build research center.
+    - cities: A city where the player aims to build a research center.

-8. `interact` - This represents interaction of current player on their turn.
+8. `interact` - This represents an interaction of the current player on their turn.
 It is a null predicate without any arguments.

-9. `change` - This represents change of turns between players which is automated.
+9. `change` - This represents the change of turns between players which is automated.
 It is a null predicate without any arguments.

-{% include note.html content="Change and Interact are predicates which indicate what stage should be running.
+{% include note.html content="Change and Interact are predicates that indicate what stage should be running.
 Since Ceptre consumes the predicates, it allows the stage to transition as no other rules in the same stage can fire.
 Interact predicate is used to force the turn stage to only allow a single rule, and the change predicate is used to prevent the automated turn rotation from becoming an infinite loop." %}

-Cepter text based code:
+Ceptre text-based code:
 ```
 hand players card : pred.
 at players cities : pred.